The UK tax rules which concerns individuals who are non UK domiciled changed considerably in April 2008.

 Non-doms who became deemed domiciled in April 2017 can treat the cost base of their non-UK based assets as being the market value of that asset on 6 April 2017.
 This means that only the gains arising after this date will be taxable.
 There are special rules for non-doms who have set up an offshore trust before they become deemed domiciled.

-Additionally, from April 2017, individuals who are born in the UK, to UK domiciled parents, are no longer able to claim non-domiciled status whilst they are resident in the UK.
+Additionally, since April 2017, individuals who are born in the UK, to UK domiciled parents, are no longer able to claim non-domiciled status whilst they are resident in the UK.

 The rules can be extremely complicated and proper advice should be taken to ensure the optimum tax treatment of non-UK income and capital gains.